johnwick42in/versatus/README.md

 ```
 - Now keypair.json file has generated at /your-project-name/.lasr/wallet/keypairs.json
 - by opening this file, you can see mnemonics, secret key... copy everything & save it securely.
-- Now import this mnemonic / secret key to Versatus wallet & copy your public address.
+- Now import this mnemonic / secret key to Versatus wallet & copy your wallet address.
 - Go to [Discord](https://discord.com/channels/1034112774789414963/1228424731955433493) & request some test tokens from the bot.Once test tokens arrived at your wallet, do the below command
 ```sh
 npx lasrctl build example-program.ts